This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Almond butter - the biggest shortcut to this recipe.
+- Almond butter - The biggest shortcut to this recipe.
 Instead of taking the time to blanch, toast and puree some nuts, you just add some almond butter, which adds a slight nutty flavor.

 Ingredient Swaps